Should dancers track what they eat?

 When Is Food Journaling Helpful for Dancers?

-Journaling eating experiences and how they impact our emotional and mental wellbeing can serve as a helpful tool for dancers looking to heal their relationships with food.
+Journaling eating experiences and how they impact our emotional and mental well-being can serve as a helpful tool for dancers looking to heal their relationships with food.
 Utilizing a temporary food journal might be helpful throughout the process of intuitive exploration.
-A Food & Mood Journal is one such example that helps dancers identify hunger and fullness cues, along with helping to unravel the origins for why we might turn to food as a coping mechanism (something I chat about here).
+A Food & Mood Journal is one such example that helps dancers identify hunger and fullness cues, along with helping to unravel the origins of why we might turn to food as a coping mechanism (something I chat about here).